bigscience-workshop/data_sourcing/sourcing_sprint/guide.md

 **Locations**

 For the location of the resource, select the country where the resource or organization itself located or hosted.
-E.g.: where is the **website hosted**, what is the physical **location of the library**, etc.?
+For example, where is the *website hosted*, what is the physical *location of the library*, etc.?

 Additionally, please select all of the countries where the data creators represented in the source are from.
-E.g.: where are the **people who write on the website** hosted, where are the **media managed by the library** from?
+For example, where are the *people who write on the website* hosted, where are the *media managed by the library* from?

 #### Primary Source Availability